 Not at this time.
 Restorations are provided as digital files.
 Printing is up to you.

 Realize that severely damaged photos would normally cost hundreds of dollars to repair.
 You may find low-cost restoration services online, which are commonly managed by untrained hobbyists, but as the saying goes, "If it sounds too good to be true, it usually is." i.e. results will likely be amateurish.
 (Stay away from the cheapies at Walgreen's, for instance.
-And be weary of any website that will not let visitors inspect sample restorations at close range.
-Flawed restorations may look impressive from a distance, but not so great at 100% or larger.)
+And be wary of any website that will not let visitors inspect sample restorations at close range.
+Flawed restorations may look impressive from a distance at 72dpi, but not so great at 100% or larger.)

-Most families will not have the means to pay for additional restorations, but we can certainly extend recommendations if wished, especially if images are lightly vs heavily damaged.
+Most families will not have the means to pay for additional restorations, but we can certainly extend recommendations, especially if images are lightly vs heavily damaged.

 CARE for Sandy suggests having your slides and negatives examined by someone who specializes in transparencies.
 CONTACT us for recommendations.